limshihlersean/dsa3101_group_project/README.md

 ## Backend Features

 ### Controller
 The Controller directory houses the Flask server routes, managing interactions between the client-side interface and server-side functionality.
+It orchestrates HTTP requests and responses, ensuring smooth user experience and maintaining code organization.

 ### Model
-The Model subdirectory plays a pivotal role in facilitating accurate pricing predictions for the cable car service and serves as the repository for the business logic related to handling the MySQL database.
+The model subdirectory plays a pivotal role in facilitating accurate pricing predictions for the cable car service and serves as the repository for the business logic related to handling the mySQL database.
+It encompasses modules dedicated to implementing and managing the machine learning model utilized for price optimization and also includes modules responsible for data retrieval, storage and manipulation.

 ### Services
-The Services subdirectory ensures the reliability and consistency of data used in the cable car pricing prediction system, providing a structured approach to data validation.
+The services subdirectory plays a crucial role in ensuring the reliability and consistency of data used in the cable car pricing prediction system.
+It provides a structured approach to data validation, helping maintain clean and valid datasets for accurate analysis and prediction.
+Each module within the services subfolder is dedicated to validating specific data attributes or parameters used in the cable car pricing prediction system.

 ### Conclusion
 The MFLG project leverages data-driven analytics to optimize cable car pricing strategies.
 With features like the Data Input Interface, Competitor Analysis, and Price Optimization Interface, it offers a comprehensive solution for strategic price optimization.
 The structured organization of the frontend and backend components promotes ease of maintenance, scalability, and future enhancements to the pricing prediction system.